 Every layer of packaging, from shelf numbers to individual sleeves, needs to be clearly labelled in a museum store.

-Use appropriate labelling equipment, such as an HB or 2B graphite pencil for marking accession numbers on the back of photographic prints.
-For indelible markings or to write on smooth surfaces without leaving a mark, use waterproof drawing ink with a very fine nib.
-Leave waterproof ink for a long time to dry before touching or piling up works.
+Use appropriate labelling equipment, such as an HB or 2B graphite pencil, for marking accession numbers on the back of photographic prints.
+For permanent markings or to write on smooth surfaces without leaving a mark, use waterproof drawing ink with a very fine nib.
+Leave waterproof ink for a long time to dry before touching it.
 A ‘chinagraph’ pencil (available from art shops) also writes well on glossy surfaces.

-When incorrectly handled, photographic items can become torn and dirty or suffer abrasion.
+Photographic items can become torn and dirty or suffer abrasions when incorrectly handled.
 Uncovered hands can also transfer skin oils onto photographic emulsions, irreparably damaging the work.
-When handling prints and negatives directly, wear clean cotton, latex or nitrile gloves.
+Wear clean cotton, latex, or nitrile gloves when handling prints and negatives directly.

-Take particular care with negatives, as they do not have a margin around the emulsion.
+Take particular care with negatives, as they don’t have a margin around the emulsion.

-Display photographic items with all of the same principles applied to storing them.
-Taking photographic collections out of storage, however, comes with the fresh challenge of lighting them.
+Display photographic items with all the same principles which are applied to their storage.
+Taking photographic collections out of storage comes with the additional challenge of exposure to light.

-All types of photographic materials are sensitive to light to some degree and exposure to light can cause fading, discolouration and degradation.
-For an in-depth look at lighting your collections, read our guide.
+All types of photographic materials are sensitive to light to some degree and exposure to light can cause fading, discolouration, and degradation.
+Read our guide on lighting your collections.

 Follow these basic guidelines to minimise damage when lighting photographic items:

 - Maintain a light intensity of 50 lux for all photographic material except modern black and white photos.
-Reduce the display time if it is impossible to keep light levels this low.
+Reduce the display time if it’s impossible to keep light levels this low.